Matterhorn Bobsleds: 1990s–present

 The Matterhorn was closed on January 9, 2012 for a six-month refurbishment.
 The mountain was renovated, receiving new paint externally and some repairs internally.
 The entire mountain exterior received a facelift.
-For only the second time—the first since when the attraction was originally built—scaffolding was erected all the way from the base of the mountain to the top.
-The mountain had been repeatedly repainted through the years, resulting in a mostly white Matterhorn mountain with the appearance of snow; but in 2012, the entire mountain was made bare again and carefully painted in a style more faithful to the look of the real Matterhorn, with more "snow" places on the northern side and less on the southern.
+For only the second time—the first since the attraction was built—scaffolding was erected all the way from the base of the mountain to the top.
+The mountain had been repeatedly repainted through the years, resulting in a mostly white Matterhorn mountain with the appearance of snow; but the entire mountain was made bare again and carefully painted in a style more faithful to the look of the real Matterhorn, with more "snow" places on the northern side and less on the southern.
 For the first time since the Matterhorn's early days, the mountain's base was mostly snowless.
 In the past, the "snow" on the mountain's surface was merely white paint; for the refurbished ride, glass beads were mixed into the paint to reflect sunlight like real snow.
 Imagineer Jim Crouch was the rehab's art director.
+The ride reopened on June 15, 2012 with more additions.
 The "mountain climber" performers also returned after the refurbishment.
-The vehicle seating arrangement was also modified to accommodate a single passenger in each seat rather than a lap-sitting arrangement of two riders.
-This resulted in three individual seats within each bobsled, with two cars linked for a total of six guests, similar to the configuration of the trains at Walt Disney World's version of Space Mountain.
-The new bobsleds were painted red, blue and green, and the ride reopened on June 15, 2012.
+The new bobsled were painted red, blue and green, and were based on the ones tested in 2010.
 As a result of the new trains, the height requirement was raised to 42 in (107 cm) from the original 35 in (89 cm).
 Other smaller changes were made, including the addition of wooden fences on the catwalks, improved LED lighting for the crystals, and a single-rider lane.
 The Abominable Snowman animatronics were given louder roars, but due to complaints they were toned down in October of that year.